Major neurocognitive disorder

-Major neurocognitive disorder, also known as dementia, is a condition that involves neuronal damages and a decline in brain functioning.
-Over time, a person afflicted by it will lose their autonomy even in the most menial tasks.
+Major neurocognitive disorder, also known as dementia, is a condition in which higher brain functions are impaired as a result of neuronal damage.
+Over time, the patient will lose their autonomy even in the most menial tasks.

 The most direct neurocognitive disorders are amnesia, dementia, and delirium.
-Dementia, or major neurocognitive disorder, specifically appears in people over 60 years of age.
+Dementia, or major neurocognitive disorder, typically appears in people over 60 years of age.

 - Changes in emotional behavior and/or personality.